Does

 health.

-One of the most telling examples is homosexuality, which was
+telling examples is homosexuality, which was

 officially defined as a mental disease by the American